chillcatcoco/chillcatcoco.github.io/public/posts/onyx-best-free-mac-cleanup/index.md

 ---
-title: OnyX: The Best Free Mac Cleanup Tool You’ll Ever Need
+title: 'OnyX: The Best Free Mac Cleanup Tool You’ll Ever Need'
 date: '2025-01-15'
-description: Discover why OnyX is the ultimate free app to clean and optimize your Mac.
-Say goodbye to clutter and hello to a faster, smoother system—all with an easy-to-use, no-cost tool!
+description: 'Discover why OnyX is the ultimate free app to clean and optimize your Mac.
+Say goodbye to clutter and hello to a faster, smoother system—all with an easy-to-use, no-cost tool!'
 ---

 ![Ony X icon](./onyx15.png)